The industry’s longest-running research experiment reached a milestone in October, studying the evolution of more than 68,000 generations.

 Fast-Forward

-Bacteria offers scientists a fast-forward way to study evolution.
-What happens to bacteria with modern molecular technology can be observed and measured – feats not possible even a decade ago.
+Bacteria offer scientists a fast-forward method for studying evolution.
+With modern molecular technology, the behavior of bacteria can be observed and measured – feats that were not possible even a decade ago.
 Of critical importance, the experiment can be repeated.
-Repeatability is essential for validating a theory to be a scientific fact.
+Repeatability is essential for validating a theory as a scientific fact.

-A scientific theory, to be valid, must accurately predict what is going to happen 100% of the time; like Isaac Newton’s falling apple theory—gravity.
-Lenski’s study model perfectly offers scientists this opportunity.
-Marlene Cimons writing for the National Science Foundation in the articleE. coli Offers Insight to Evolution,” explains –
+A scientific theory, to be valid, must accurately predict what is going to happen 100% of the time, like Isaac Newton’s falling apple theory—gravity.
+Lenski’s study model provides scientists with a perfect opportunity.
+Marlene Cimons, writing for the National Science Foundation in the articleE. coli Offers Insight to Evolution,” explains –

 “The experiment was designed to ask about the repeatability of evolution.”

-Currently, what plagues the validity of current evolution theories centers on reconciling the dynamic between some unknown unguided random process and the guarantee of a repeatable outcome.
-If the recording tape of evolution could be re-run again, what happened before must happen again.
+Currently, the validity of current evolution theories is plagued by the need to reconcile the dynamic between an unknown, unguided, and random process and the guarantee of a repeatable outcome.
+If the recording tape of evolution could be replayed, what happened before would have to happen again.
 As Lenski explains in an interview with Cimons,

 “If we look at the tension between the randomness of mutation and the predictability of natural selection, how does evolution play out when you put the two together… That’s really what this long-term experiment has been all about.”

-“It would be hard to think of anybody who has done as much to show that evolution is among the experimental sciences than Rich Lenski”
+“It would be hard to think of anybody who has done as much to show that evolution is among the experimental sciences as Rich Lenski.”

 Keep Getting Bigger

-Lenski’s team observed a rapid increase in E. coli cell size in all 12 flasks starting from the beginning in 1988 – and they keep getting bigger by the year.
-Since a consistent increase in size was observed in all flasks, this supports a significant scientific requirement – repeatability: not an insignificant finding.
+Lenski’s team observed a rapid increase in E. coli cell size in all 12 flasks from the beginning in 1988, and the cells continued to grow larger over the years.
+Since a consistent increase in size was observed in all flasks, this supports a significant scientific requirement – repeatability – which is not an insignificant finding.

-Not only did the cell size get bigger, the increase in cell size developed despite living in a sparse glucose (left) environment.
-The observed growth indicates an increase in fitness overtime as Charles Darwin had predicted.
-In an interview with his publisher W.W.
+Not only did the cell size increase, but the increase in cell size also developed despite living in a sparse glucose environment (left).
+The observed growth indicates an increase in fitness over time, as Charles Darwin had predicted.
+In an interview with his publisher, W.W.
 Norton & Company, Lenski explains –

 “One result is that the average fitness in each population increases over time… the same process that Darwin discovered.”